Mi Movimiento

 At the 20th Annual Latin Grammy Awards, the album was nominated for Best Urban Music Album while the song "Caliente" was nominated for Best Urban Song.

-The album peaked at number five at the Top Latin Albums and Latin Rhythm Albums charts, being De La Ghetto's highest-charting album to date on both charts.
+The album peaked at number five on the Top Latin Albums and Latin Rhythm Albums charts, De la Ghetto's highest-charting album to date on both charts.

 Background

-The album is De La Ghetto's second studio album after Masacre Musical (2008) and third overall considering the compilation album Geezy Boyz (2013).
+The album is the follow-up to De la Ghetto's debut album Masacre Musical (2008) and his third overall release when including the compilation album Geezy Boyz (2013).
 In 2016, he signed to Warner Music Latina after having previously worked with small labels like Premium Latin Music and Cinq Music, and announced Mi Movimiento as his next project.
-The album was recorded during 2017 and 2018, he has said that "I've been at this for years, and this album shows a more mature, more global De La Ghetto, but without losing its essence", the project was originally intended to be an EP but was later structured as a full album, it features mainly reggaeton, blending it with other genres in tracks like the trap "Se Que Quieres" and the vallenato-infused "Yo Soy Tuyo".
+The album was recorded during 2017 and 2018, he has said that "I've been at this for years, and this album shows a more mature, more global De la Ghetto, but without losing its essence", the project was originally intended to be an EP but was later structured as a full album, it features mainly reggaeton, blending it with other genres in tracks like the trap "Se Que Quieres" and the vallenato-infused "Yo Soy Tuyo".